JBoggsy/CozmoSoar/tutorial/Tutorial.md

 Control is then handed back to the Soar kernel, which continues to run its cycle.
 If more than one new valid action is added to the output link Cozmo will execute all of them before handing back control.
 The order of execution should be treated as random.

-# Lessons
+# Lesson 1: Reset Cozmo's Head and Lift

 To ground that rather abstract description of the interface, and to provide examples of the specific inputs and outputs the interface provides and handles, we will go through a series of lessons which incrementally build on each other, ultimately producing a Soar agent which will look around its environment for light cubes and a face, and then bring the "most valuable" light cube to the face.

-## Lesson 1: Reset Cozmo's Head and Lift

 First, we'll explore how to move Cozmo's head and lift to specific positions using the `move-head` and `move-lift` commands.
 The `move-head` action sets the angle on Cozmo's head relative to a horizontal plane through its axis of rotation.
 Thus, if the angle specified is -0.25, Cozmo's head will move so that it forms a -0.25 radian angle with the plane, which ends up having Cozmo look towards the ground.
 An angle of 0.25 will similarly have Cozmo look upwards.
 The `move-lift` action moves the lift to a position specified in the command by a real number between 0 and 1.
 The number indicates the percentage of the lifts maximum height it should move to, so a value of 0 is the lowest possible height for the lift, a value of 1 is the highest, and 0.5 is the lift's midpoint.